-If you are non-resident in Spain you are taxed only on your assets in Spain over 700,000€.
-If you’re married then you and your wife will both benefit from this allowance so you will be able to claim a €1,400,000 allowance against your joint assets.
+You are taxed only on your assets over 700,000€.
+If you’re married, then you and your wife will both benefit from this allowance so you will be able to claim a €1,400,000 allowance against your joint assets.

 The wealth tax is an annual tax on the total value of your taxable assets as of 31 December.
 If you are required to pay wealth tax, you must submit the wealth tax form after the end of the tax year and pay it between May and June.

 If the value of all your assets are over 2,000,000€, it is mandatory to file the Wealth Tax form even if you don't owe any wealth tax.

 Does the wealth tax apply to worldwide assets?

 This is a complicated matter, and each region of Spain has specific rules.
 As a general rule: if the assets are in a foreign country and the taxes are paid for those assets in that country, there is no need to pay again in Spain, but they need to be declared in Spain.
 There are exceptions: if the assets are located in a tax haven, then these assets will be taxable in Spain.
 Spain has treaties to avoid double taxation with most countries.

 The default rate goes from 0.2% to 2.5%.
 The higher the total assets, the greater the percentage.
 The top rate applies starting around 10 million euros.

 The rate depends on where you are a resident.
 Each Autonomous Region can apply their own rate.
 If you declare as non-resident in Spain, then the default rate applies.

 The total amount of the wealth tax plus the income tax to be paid for that year may not exceed 60% of the income tax base.
 If the sum of these two amounts exceeds this limit, the amount of the wealth tax gets reduced so as not to exceed this limit.